wp-plugins/wp-easy-gallery/readme.txt

 - Ability to show or hide gallery overlay.
 - Galleries use 1st image in gallery for thumbnail by default.
 This can be changed for each individual gallery.
 - Set global thumbnail dimensions for all galleries.
 This can be overwritten for each gallery.
-- Pop-up preview for each image - see how each gallery image will look in the pop-up window on your site
+- Pop-up preview for each image - see how each gallery image will look in the pop-up window on your site.
+- Short code button for easy content insertion.
 - German language support.
 (Sprachunterstutzung fur Deutsch) (<a href='http://labs.hahncreativegroup.com/wordpress-gallery-plugin/' title='WordPress Gallery Plugin'>Pro</a> / <a href='http://labs.hahncreativegroup.com/wp-easy-gallery-premium/'>Premium</a> Versions)
 - Spanish Translation support.
 (Traducci&oacute;n al espa&ntilde;ol a&ntilde;adi&oacute;) (<a href='http://labs.hahncreativegroup.com/wordpress-gallery-plugin/' title='WordPress Image Gallery Plugin'>Pro</a> / <a href='http://labs.hahncreativegroup.com/wp-easy-gallery-premium/'>Premium</a> Versions)
 - Portuguese Translation support.
 (Tradu&ccedil;&atilde;o Portugu&ecirc;s Adicionado) (<a href='http://labs.hahncreativegroup.com/wordpress-gallery-plugin/' title='WordPress Image Gallery Plugin'>Pro</a> / <a href='http://labs.hahncreativegroup.com/wp-easy-gallery-premium/'>Premium</a> Versions)